Vision

 October: in October we get busy with the activities of fall and begin preparing for winter.
 During this time we focus on the harvest, embodiment, local/indigenous heritage, ancestors, wild and herbal medicinals and firm up our social relationships with the group.

 November: here, we tune into gratitude and thanksgiving.
 We may also focus in on specific crafts or handwork projects and learn about shelter-building.
-Depending on the weather, we will also likely start getting to know fire and build safety, competency and confidence using knives.
+Depending on the weather, we will also start working on fire skills and build safety, competency and confidence using knives.

-December and January: as we move into the darkest time of year, we build relationship with fire, and often, snow, making it a great time to learn about survival, tracking and good self-care.
-This is also a great time for stories and myths, shared around the fire.
+December and January: as we move into the darkest time of year, we deepen relationship and competence with fire.
+If there is snow, this is a great time to start learning about survival, tracking and self-care.
+This is also a time for meaningful story, learning through the experience and wisdom of others as we deepen into connection with each other.

-February: as winter continues, we often spend lots of time diving into crafting and handwork projects, allowing children to follow an area of interest and go more deeply with what inspires them.
-Stories and myths also have the opportunity to deepen and percolate, often bringing the magic of the past into the consciousness of the present.
+February: as winter continues, we often dive into crafting and handwork projects, allowing children to follow an area of interest and go more deeply with what inspires them.
+Stories continue to have the opportunity to deepen and percolate, often bringing the magic of the past into the consciousness of the present.

 March and April: here the living world begins to re-emerge, and we begin seeking out herbal and medicinal plants to get to know.
-We also have the opportunity to listen for the songs of the birds and start learning their language.
+We also have the opportunity to listen for the songs of the birds and start learning what their calls and activity can tell us about what is going on in the environment.

-May: as the season bursts forth, we explore edible and medicinal plants and play lots of big, active games, putting all that great spring energy to use.
+May: as the season bursts forth, we explore edible and medicinal plants and play lots of big, active games, putting all that great spring energy into motion.
 As we come to the close of the school year, we make time for celebration and reflection, and might even spend a whole night together under the stars.
 Each child is recognized for where and who they are and given the opportunity to share about their experiences.
+We say good-bye in early June, knowing we'll come back together again when the seasons turn.

 A Day in the life of a Wild Soul'er